MeryemAk/dRNASeq/README.md

   3. Merged FASTQ file: The in_dir must contain a folder named "merged" with the folder "basecalled" with the merged FASTQ file(s) per barcode(s) <br>

 ## Additional parameters
-  [--no_merge:] (default:false) If provided, will expect a basecalled/merged direcotry with the merged FASTQ file(s) per barcode(s)
+ * [--no_merge:] (default:false) If provided, will expect a basecalled/merged direcotry with the merged FASTQ file(s) per barcode(s)
-  [--barcodes:] Comma separated list of barcode numbers that are expected, if barcodes are provided.
+ * [--barcodes:] Comma separated list of barcode numbers that are expected, if barcodes are provided.
 Numbers should include the leading 0s.
 E.g. 03,08,11.
-  [--nanocomp:] (default:true) If provided, will perform nanocomp analysis [--nanoplot:] (default:true) If provided, will perform nanoplot analysis [--assemble:] (default:true) If provided, this will assemble the genomes using Flye [--assemblyP] (default: 8) Number of threads per barcode
+ * [--nanocomp:] (default:true) If provided, will perform nanocomp analysis
+ * [--nanoplot:] (default:true) If provided, will perform nanoplot analysis
+ * [--assemble:] (default:true) If provided, this will assemble the genomes using Flye
+ * [--assemblyP] (default: 8) Number of threads per barcode
-                If the assemble option is provided: here are some extra Flye parameters that can be submitted:
+ * If the assemble option is provided: here are some extra Flye parameters that can be submitted:
-                [--gsize:] Expected genome size
+   - [--gsize:] Expected genome size
-                [--meta] Metagenome / Uneven coverage
+   - [--meta] Metagenome / Uneven coverage
-                [--plasmids:] rescue short unassembled plasmids
+   - [--plasmids:] rescue short unassembled plasmids
-                [--asm_coverage:] reduced coverage for initial disjointig assembly
+   - [--asm_coverage:] reduced coverage for initial disjointig assembly
+ * [--mapping] (default: true)